 Being a disabled person is a political act

-Interview mit Jess Thom
+Interview with Jess Thom

 Jess Thom is a British performer, stand-up-comedian, author and the co-founder of Touretteshero, both her superhero alter-ego and artistic platform she runs with her team.
 Their first show, “Backstage in Biscuit Land”, became a big success and toured internationally.
 She also works as artistic programmer, did creative takeovers in cultural spaces like the Barbican and the Battersea Arts Centre in London and is well known as an advocate for Relaxed Performances.
 In Berlin she presented her theatre play “Not I” by Samuel Beckett in December 2018 at Sophiensaele.